What is Spondylolisthesis? Causes, Symptoms, and Treatments

 • Certain types of dance, including ballet

-Treatments for spondylolisthesis include physical therapy, exercises for relieving pressure on the affected spinal nerves, medication, and epidural steroid injections.
+Non-surgical treatments for spondylolisthesis include physical therapy, exercises for relieving pressure on the affected spinal nerves, medication, and epidural steroid injections.
 In many patients, these treatments are sufficient to alleviate the symptoms of spondylolisthesis.

 What Does Physical Therapy For Spondylolisthesis Involve?